karenbolon/Portfolio/README.md

 # [Project: Dashboard using Northwind Database (AWS/EC2/Ubuntu/Metabase)](https://github.com/kbolon1/Dashboard_PostgreSQL)

 * Build a dashboard summarizing the Northwind Database (a sample database from Microsoft Access).
-* Used PostgreSQL to create tables in database, uploaded the data AWS EC2 Ubuntu server and then connected to Metabase to create a Dashboard.
+* Used PostgreSQL to create tables in database (data modeling), uploaded the data AWS EC2 Ubuntu server and then connected to Metabase to create a Dashboard.

 # [Visual Data Analysis: Gapminder Data with GIFs of Fertility Rate vs Life Expectancy](https://github.com/kbolon1/Gapminder)
 * Collected data from gapminder project (https://www.gapminder.org/data/)